EdmundGoodman/edmundgoodman.github.io/content/posts/a_faster_gelato.md

 ## Why the existing menu sucks

-The most noticeable issue of the current website is that it takes **4.5 seconds** to display the menu.
-To add insult to injury, the text "Can take a few seconds to Load.. \[sic\]" is shown whilst you wait.
+The most noticeable issue of the current website is that it takes **5.8 seconds** to display the menu.
+To add insult to injury, the text "Can take a few seconds to load.." is shown whilst you wait.

 {{< figure
     src="/images/posts/a_faster_gelato/offending_text.png"